Zuora provides two options for supporting the PayPal payment method: PayPal Express Checkout and PayFlow Pro.

 You must have PayPal API credentials prior to configuring the PayPal Express Checkout gateway.
 See PayPal documentation for more information on how to obtain API credentials.

-- Navigate to Z-Payments Settings > Setup Payment Gateway.
+- Navigate to Settings > Payments > Setup Payment Gateway.

 - Select PayPal Express Checkout from the Gateway Type drop-down menu.